Tony Park

-Tony Park is an international author of thriller and non-fiction books.
+Tony Park (born 1964) is an Australian author of thriller and non-fiction books.
 Park has worked as a newspaper reporter, public relations consultant, freelance writer, and as a government press secretary, in addition to writing numerous novels and non-fiction books.
 He also served in the Australian Army Reserve for 34 years, including a 6-month tour in Afghanistan in 2002 as a public affairs officer.

 Life and career

-Park was born in 1964 in Taupo New Zealand, he moved to Sydney, Australia at the age of three and grew up in Campbelltown in South Western Sydney.
+Park was born in 1964 in Taupō, New Zealand, he moved to Sydney, Australia at the age of three and grew up in Campbelltown in South Western Sydney.
 Park attended Campbelltown Public School and Campbelltown East Public School.
-Park also attended St Gregory’s College, Campbelltown, and was awarded dux in 1981.
+Park also attended St Gregory's College, Campbelltown, and was awarded dux in 1981.
 Park also did a journalism cadetship at The Glebe and Western Weekly newspaper in Glebe from 1984 to 1987.
-He worked as a journalist at the St George and Sutherland Shire Leader in 1987-88.
+He worked as a journalist at the St George and Sutherland Shire Leader in 1987–88.
 He worked as a press secretary for NSW Premier Nick Greiner from 1988 to 1991.
 He worked as press secretary for the NSW Minister for Justice and Police from 1991 to 1993.
 Park also worked as a journalist for the Bucks Herald and Bucks Advertiser newspapers in Buckinghamshire, UK, from 1993 to 1994.
 Park was a PR consultant for International Public Relations, Crows Nest, Sydney, from 1994 to 1996.